Have you been struggling with saving money? If so, don’t beat yourself up – you’ve got plenty of company across the country.

 According to an annual survey taken and published by Go Banking Rates, 69% of Americans have less than $300 in savings available.
 That included 12.6% with no savings at all.

 If you have little in savings, or even nothing at all, we’re here to help.
-Let’s look at some reasons why you should save money, the mechanics of how to do it, where to store your money, and how to make saving a habit you’ll continue for the rest of your life.
+Let’s look at some reasons why you should save, the mechanics of how to save money, where to store your money, and how to make saving a habit you’ll continue for the rest of your life.

 Why Save Money?